Xiangyang1984/Pneumo-Typer/README.md

 * b.predicted serotype results
 * c.create three maps with the ST and predicted serotype and information showed *heatmap_gene.svg: a heatmap of the distribution of cps gene at gene level;

 	*heatmap_class.svg: a heatmap of the distribution of cps gene at class level;

-	*cps_cluster.svg: a genetic organization of cps gene cluster
+	*cps_cluster.svg: a figure showing the genetic organization of cps gene cluster

 Setting "-c" to "T" will perform cgST analysis which takes quite a long time, and the cgST information will also be shown on maps.